lusaxweb/vuesax/docs/components/notifications.md

 ## Positions

-We can change the place where the notification appears with the property `position` a serious example `position: 'top-right'` the supported values are:
+We can change the place where the notification appears with the property `position`.
+A practical example would be: `position: 'top-right'`.
+The supported values are:

  - `top-right`
  - `top-left`